 The following magazine cover is from 1920, when men held 99.99% of the world’s economy and women, whose best chance at comfort was to marry into it, were labelled “gold-diggers”.
 The image below suggests humorous intent but the best humour also speaks to deeply held fears.

 Under patriarchy, the fear of the gold-digger is a specifically masculine fear: That the most important woman in a man’s life is only with him for the money.
-In cultures without career options, birth control, higher education or social security for women, this is a wholly warranted fear.
+In cultures without career options, birth control, higher education or social security for women, this is a somewhat warranted fear.

 Atwood being Atwood, my gold-digger expectation is subverted.